Regentessebrug

 Regentessebrug Rotterdam

-The design of the Regentessebrug was inspired by famous 19th-century bridges in Paris, like the Alexandre III Bridge, which was very popular at the time.
-Rotterdam didn’t have anything like that, so the city wanted to create something special.
+The design of the Regentessebrug was inspired by the famous 19th-century bridges in Paris, such as the Pont Alexandre III, which was very popular at the time.
+Rotterdam didn’t have a similar bridge, so the city wanted to create something special.
+It is made of granite and cast iron, while the submerged parts are made of sandstone and basalt, giving it a very solid structure.
+Its total length is 34.2 meters, and it stands out for its beautiful design.

 Lamp post at the bridge